wp-plugins/genesis-layout-extras/readme.txt

 * Sidebar-Content-Sidebar
 * Full Width Content

-**Note:** This plugin has been tested with WordPress 3.2, 3.3+, 3.4-beta without any issues.
+**Note:** This plugin has been tested with WordPress branches 3.4+ and also before with 3.2+, 3.3+ without any issues.
 It also works within Multisite installs - single activated and network activated, too.
-Remember, running with latest versions of Genesis and WordPress is always recommended.
+Remember, running with latest versions of Genesis and WordPress is *always* recommended.

-**Also Note:** Installed/active Genesis Framework, version 1.7 or higher (1.8+ recommended!), is required for this plugin in order to work!
+**Also Note:** Installed/active Genesis Framework, version 1.7 or higher (1.8+ recommended!), is *required* for this plugin in order to work!

 **Own translation/wording:** For custom and update-secure language files please upload them to `/wp-content/languages/genesis-layout-extras/` (just create this folder) - This enables you to use fully custom translations that won't be overridden on plugin updates.
 Also, complete custom English wording is possible with that, just use a language file like `genesis-layout-extras-en_US.mo/.po` to achieve that (for creating one see the tools on "Other Notes").